 Make a habit of adding accounts to this sheet as they’re created.
 Having the cost listed (be it per user, monthly, or estimates based on usage) can also be helpful for calculating things like burn rate.
 For security reasons, passwords should be managed separately using a password manager; you may end up with some information duplicated between the two, but I believe maintaining both has value.

-Good to Have
+Good to Have for Technical Documentation

 Documenting these topics isn’t essential, but they add a lot of value, especially for larger and more complex projects.
 They can speed up day-to-day development operations, and cover some of the trickier policy and process aspects related to things like data handling.
 Consider covering the following: